Fair-Exchange/Safecoin/docs/src/transaction_fees.md

 Many blockchain networks \(e.g. Bitcoin and Ethereum\), rely on inflationary _protocol-based rewards_ to secure the network in the short-term.
 Over the long-term, these networks will increasingly rely on _transaction fees_ to sustain security.

-The same is true on Solana.
+The same is true on Safecoin.
 Specifically:

 - A fixed proportion (initially 50%) of each transaction fee is _burned_ (destroyed), with the remaining going to the current [leader](./terminology.md#leader) processing the transaction.
-- A scheduled global inflation rate provides a source for [rewards](./implemented-proposals/staking-rewards.md) distributed to [Solana Validators](../src/running-validator.md).
+- A scheduled global inflation rate provides a source for [rewards](./implemented-proposals/staking-rewards.md) distributed to [Safecoin Validators](../src/running-validator.md).

 ### Why burn some fees?

 As mentioned above, a fixed proportion of each transaction fee is _burned_ (destroyed).
-This is intended to cement the economic value of SOL and thus sustain the network's security.
+This is intended to cement the economic value of SAFE and thus sustain the network's security.
 Unlike a scheme where transactions fees are completely burned, leaders are still incentivized to include as many transactions as possible in their slots.

 Burnt fees can also help prevent malicious validators from censoring transactions by being considered in [fork](./terminology.md#fork) selection.